honeycombio/refinery/tools/convert/config.md

 Type: `string`

-Example: `set-this-to-your-api-key`
+Example: `SetThisToAHoneycombKey`

 ### Dataset

 Dataset is the dataset to which logs will be sent.

-Specifies the dataset to which logs will be sent.
+Specifies the Honeycomb dataset to which logs will be sent.

 Not eligible for live reload.